 Tea Can Cause Bladder Irritation

-Along with its mild diuretic effect, tea also has the side effect of irritating the bladder in many people.
-This effect can cause someone to need to pee more often even if their bladder isn’t completely full yet.
+Along with its mild diuretic effect, a cup of tea can also have the side effects of irritating the bladder in many people.
+This effect can cause someone to have more frequent urination even if their bladder isn’t completely full yet.

 Does Tea Cause You to Retain Water?